tsfpga/tsfpga/readme.md

 * Python packages: `pytest`, `pylint`, `pycodestyle`
 * Xilinx Vivado 2018.3+ in your `PATH`
 * GCC in your `PATH`

+## A reusable set of HDL building blocks
+The `modules` folder contains a set of VHDL modules/IP that are common in many FPGA projects.
+The modules have been developed with quality and reusability in mind.
+Having these high quality building blocks available will make it easier to add new functionality to your project.

+### Requirements
+The modules make heavy use of `VHDL-2008` so you will need a recent simulator and synthesis tool.

 # Main contributors
 * Olof Kraigher